potatoeggy/eifueo/docs/sch3uz.md

 ### Data collection

 Data should be collected in an organised and titled table that should be prepared before the experiment.
-To reduce plagiarism, the data table must be verified by a teacher before leaving the lab space.
-After verification, **no new data** can be added.
-During an experiment that spans multiple days, this data must be verified every day.
 The data table must include:

  - units with uncertainty, typically in the table header
  - *qualitative* data (quantitative data can be optional in some experiments)
  - repeated data/controlled variables, typically in the title
+ - any relevant information should be listed under the title

 Only **raw data** prior to any processing or calculations, with the exception of averages, should be present in the data table.

 A data table should be as concise as possible, and redundancy should be minimised.
 In that vein, trial numbers should *not* be recorded unless that data is relevant.

 !!! example
-    **Effect of Fat Content on Sugar Content in Ice Cream**
+    **Table 1: Effect of Fat Content on Sugar Content in Ice Cream**

     | Fat Content (g ± 0.1 g) | Sugar Content (g ± 0.1 g) | Notes |
     | --- | --- | --- |
     | 2.0 | 5.1 | - strawberry ice cream |
     | 0.1 | 2.3 | - mint chocolate chip ice cream |

+Whenever possible, data tables should *not* span multiple pages.
+If that is unavoidable, a new title with "…continued" and new column headers must be present at the top of each new page.

 ### Data processing